Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Real-world Experiments

-\cref{tab:molecule_scalarization} presents the scalarization results for both fragment-based and atom-based molecule generation.
-In fragment-based generation, HN-GFN achieves the highest rewards on SEH-SA and SA-QED, while our method performs comparably to MOGFN.
-In QM9, our method achieves the highest average rewards on GAP-SA, SA-QED, and the three-objective setting, while baselines exhibit better diversity.
-Overall, neither method consistently outperforms the other, demonstrating that our training-free approach matches the performance of preference-conditioned models that require additional training. \cref{fig:frag_experiments_qual} shows scalarization with different preference vectors $\boldsymbol{\omega}$.
+\paragraph{Scalarization.} \cref{tab:molecule_scalarization,tab:moo_hv} present the scalarization results for both fragment-based and atom-based molecule generation. \cref{tab:molecule_scalarization} reports the average reward and diversity over preference vectors, and \cref{tab:moo_hv} reports the hypervolume of the generated molecules.
+Across both domains, our method outperforms the preference-conditioned baselines on reward in most objective combinations while maintaining comparable diversity.
+On hypervolume, our method also attains the best result in most objective combinations.
+Overall, our approach matches or exceeds the performance of baselines that require joint training for each objective combination. \cref{fig:frag_experiments_qual} shows scalarization with different preference vectors $\boldsymbol{\omega}$.
 As $\boldsymbol{\omega}$ shifts toward one objective, the induced distribution moves toward the corresponding high-reward region.
+Additional results, including IGD+, Pareto Count, and an ensemble ablation across SubTB- and TB-trained base GFlowNets, are provided in \cref{tab:moo_igd,tab:moo_pareto,tab:ensemble_comparison}.

 \paragraph{Logical operators.} \cref{tab:composition_baseline} reports the percentage of samples in the target bin for each composition of the models.
-For the harmonic mean, the target bin is where all composed objectives are high; for the contrast operator, it is where only the first objective is high and the remaining objectives are low.
-Our method consistently achieves high target bin percentages, outperforming the classifier guidance.
+For the harmonic mean operator, the target bin is where all composed objectives are high; for the contrast operator, it is where only the first objective is high and the remaining objectives are low.
+Our method consistently achieves high target bin percentages, outperforming classifier guidance.

-\cref{tab:combined_bins} presents the detailed distribution of samples across all reward bins for the base GFlowNets and their compositions with our mixing policy.
+\cref{tab:combined_bins_model_f,tab:combined_bins_db_f,tab:combined_bins_cls} present the detailed distribution of samples across all reward bins for the base GFlowNets as well as their compositions with our mixing policy and classifier guidance.
 In single-objective models, samples concentrate on high values of their respective training rewards, with variation across the other rewards.
 For the harmonic mean operator, our mixing policy successfully concentrates samples on molecules scoring high in all composed objectives, and extending to three objectives further amplifies this effect.
 For the contrast operator, our mixing policy effectively emphasizes the first objective while suppressing the others, isolating regions distinctive to the first component.
-These results confirm that our training-free mixing policy correctly induces the intended compositional behaviors across both operators.
+These results confirm that our mixing policy correctly induces the intended compositional behaviors across both operators.